Berenddeperend/blog/src/blog/frosthaven-11.md

 - I got my battle goal of never leaving a room with loot tokens in it.
 Since this scenario only had two rooms with only 4 enemies in the first room, this wasn't too difficult.
 Two free checkmarks!

 - The outpost event we encountered was hilarious and beautifully written.
-Even though we correctly predicted the most benefitial option, we went for the funny one:
+Even though we correctly predicted the most beneficial option, we went for the funny one:

 <details>
 <summary>(spoiler: Outpost event on painting snowbirds for a wedding)</summary>